Glossary of Fees

 Graduate Students, Day 11 onward - $100

-New Student Programs/Matriculation Fees: The New Student Programs/Matriculation fee of $195 will be assessed to all new degree seeking undergraduates.
-The fee covers costs associated with orientation and Destination Iowa State programming, including math assessment, publications, mailings, programming, and student assistants who provide services to students and their families during orientation and Destination Iowa State.
-For those students entering in the fall semester, the New Student Programs/Matriculation fee is refundable prior to May 1 (minus a $25 administrative charge).
+New Student Programs/Matriculation Fees: The New Student Programs/Matriculation fee of $290 will be assessed to all new degree-seeking undergraduates.
+The fee covers costs associated with orientation and Destination Iowa State programming for all new first-year and transfer students and their guests, including math assessment, publications, digital and print communications, programming, and salaries for student assistants who provide essential services to students and their families during orientation and Destination Iowa State.

 Reissue Check Fee: This fee will be assessed to those individuals who request the issuance of a duplicate check.
 This $30 charge helps defray the personnel time involved in researching the check, the cost of printing a new check, as well as the bank costs.

 Returned Check: - This $30 fee is a surcharge against the maker of a dishonored check.
 According to Section 554.3512, subsection 1, Code 2003 of the State of Iowa, a fee of $30 may be assessed against the maker of a dishonored payment instrument.

 Debit Fee: This $30 fee is a surcharge against the person who authorizes a direct debit to an account that has

 been closed or has insufficient funds.
 According to Section 554.3512, subsection 1, Code 2003 of the State of Iowa,